Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 摘要: We build bridges between moduli theory of sheaf stable pairs on one hand and birational geometry on the other hand.
 We will in particular treat moduli of sheaf stable pairs on smooth projective curves in detail and present some calculations in low degrees.
 This is based on a joint work with Caucher Birkar and Artan Sheshmani.

-陈琪乐（美国波士顿学院）
-题目: Campana rational connectedness
-摘要: The notion of Campana points were introduced by Campana and Abramovich, which interpolate between rational points and integral points.
-In this talk, we will focus on the geometric side and introduce Campana rational connectedness---a version of rational connectedness for varieties with simple normal crossings boundaries.
-We futher prove that over function fields, weak approximations by Campana points at good places hold assuming Campana rational connectedness of fibers, generalizing a theorem of Hassett and Tschinkel.
-We futher verify Campana ratioanl connectedness for many basic examples.
-Our apporoach relies on the theory of stable log maps and their moduli.
-This is a joint work with Brian Lehmann and Sho Tanimoto.

 张子宇 (上海科技大学)
 题目: Some irreducible components of moduli spaces of stable bundles on hyperkähler manifolds